 Therapeutic Anti-IgD mAb Biologic

-The 2025 Nobel Prize for Medicine, awarded to Prof M. Brunkow, Prof F. Ramsdell, and Prof S. Sakaguchi for their discovery of peripheral immune tolerance by regulatory T cells, highlights the critical role of the immune tolerance mechanism that was embedded in the human immune system to protect us from autoimmune diseases, allergies, GvHD, transplant rejections, and other chronic inflammatory conditions.
+The 2025 Nobel Prize for Medicine for the discovery of peripheral immune tolerance by regulatory T cells by Prof M. Brunkow, Prof F. Ramsdell, and Prof S. Sakaguchi highlights the critical role of the immune tolerance mechanism that was embedded in the human immune system to protect us from autoimmune diseases, allergies, GvHD, transplant rejections, and other chronic inflammatory conditions.
 The manifestations of chronic inflammation in these conditions typically arise from an imbalance between autoreactive inflammatory and immune tolerance responses of the host.

-Despite significant advances in treatments achieved with mAb biologics and small molecule inhibitors, between 10- 50% of patients will fail to respond or eventually developed resistance to current treatments.
-The current therapeutic paradigm and strategies primarily targets suppression of inflammation by blocking pro-inflammatory cytokines or intracellular signaling pathways without addressing the immune tolerance side of the equation to address the key underlying cause of diseases.
-These treatments also pose serious risks of infections and immuno-compromises due to a broad immunosuppression as a lifelong medication.
-The current clinical challenges represent a significant unmet patient need.
-An ideal therapy should aim to induce or rebalance immune tolerance responses without compromising the host’s immune defense.
+Despite significant advances in treatments achieved with therapeutic monoclonal antibodies (mAb) biologics and small molecule inhibitors, between 20- 50% of all patients will fail to respond or eventually developed resistance to the current treatments and will need a new therapeutic approach.
+The current therapeutic paradigm and approaches primarily target the suppression of inflammation by blocking pro-inflammatory cytokines or intracellular signaling pathways with small molecule inhibitors (collectively known as immunosuppressants) without addressing the deficiency of immune tolerance side of the equation to address the root cause of disease etiology.
+These immunosuppressants also pose serious risks of infections and immuno-compromises due to their broad and non-specific natures, and as an ongoing medication for life.
+These current clinical challenges represent a significant unmet patient need.
+An ideal therapy should aim to induce, reset and rebalance immune tolerance responses without compromising the host’s immune defense.

-IMT aims to develop anti-IgD mAb as an innovative, paradigm shifting, and disease modifying mAb treatment for human chronic inflammations including autoimmune diseases, allergic conditions, graft versus host diseases (cGVHD), organ transplant rejections, chronic obstructive pulmonary diseases (COPDs), and potentially Alzheimer’s and Parkinson’s diseases.
-IMT also intends to design anti-IgD mAb as a platform adaptable to other potential modalities.
+IMT aims to develop anti-IgD mAb as an innovative, paradigm shifting, and disease-modifying mAb treatment for human chronic inflammations and immune-mediated conditions including autoimmune diseases, allergic conditions, graft versus host diseases (cGVHD), organ transplant rejections, chronic obstructive pulmonary diseases (COPDs), stroke-induced inflammations, acute coronary syndromes, cardiovascular inflammations (atherosclerosis, myocarditis) and neuroinflammations (Strokes, Alzheimer’s and Parkinson’s diseases), where MoA of inducing immune tolerance via regulatory T cells, regulatory B cells and anti-inflammatory Th2 responses have been widely shown in experimental models and in patients to exert immuno-protective and beneficial effects against these immune-mediated conditions.

 Unknown's avatar